genestack/user-tutorials/source/guide/pipelines-methyl_arrays_include.rst

 Methylation arrays are supported.

-As an input the application takes "Infinium Methylation Normalization" file with normalised microarray assays and returns Differential Expression Statistics file that you can further explore with the Methylation Navigator.
+As an input the application takes "Infinium Methylation Normalization" file with normalised microarray assays and returns Differential Methylation Statistics file that you can further explore with the Methylation Navigator.
 Differential methylation analysis application supports custom methylation chip annotations that you can upload with Import Data application.